Renwar-P/cryptalk/README.md

 #### Post

-The post is the body of the post and contains the img, author, title, postdate, coin type, volume, description, author image, likes and depending on autherisation delete/edit links.
+The post is the body of the post and contains the img, author, title, postdate, coin type, max cap, description, author image, coin creator, likes and depending on autherisation delete/edit links.

 ![PostDetailView](static/images-readme/post.png)